Regular Snoring or Sleep Apnea? What's the Difference?

 Signs that snoring is a symptoms of sleep apnea

-In general, people who snore loudly and frequently are more likely to have sleep apnea.
-Here are some signs that snoring may be caused by sleep apnea:1–3
+In general, people who snore loudly and frequently may be experiencing sleep apnea.
+Here are some signs that snoring may be caused by sleep apnea:1,2

 - Deeper and more audible snores